-- We are committed to offering personalized attention to every client, which means we will take the time to get to know you and your family’s unique situation.
+- Our Chicago personal injury lawyers are committed to offering personalized attention to every client, which means we will take the time to get to know you and your family’s unique situation.

-- We will not hesitate to take on any defendant, and we are not afraid to take a case to trial in order to secure the maximum possible compensation.
+- Our wrongful death lawyers will not hesitate to take on any defendant, and we are not afraid to take a case to trial in order to secure the maximum possible compensation.

 - We take Chicago wrongful death cases on a contingency fee basis.
 This means that grieving family members will owe no upfront or out-of-pocket costs for their case.
 We only collect legal fees after securing the compensation families deserve.

 What Will An Attorney Do For A Wrongful Death Case?

 Chicago wrongful death cases can become incredibly complex.
 In most cases, family members do not have the legal experience or resources necessary to conduct thorough investigations into the incident.
 A wrongful death attorney in Chicago will be responsible for: